-Senator Chuck Grassley (R-IA), a prominent member of the Senate Judiciary Committee, is investigating whistleblower allegations of ethical violations and leaks of sensitive information from the Veteran Benefits Administration (VBA) that may have resulted in a number of publicly traded companies losing over $800 million dollars in stock market value.
+Senator Chuck Grassley (R-IA), a ranking member of the Senate Judiciary Committee, is investigating whistleblower allegations of ethical violations and leaks of sensitive information from the Veteran Benefits Administration (VBA) that may have resulted in a publicly traded company losing over $800 million dollars in stock market value.
 On April 6, Grassley sent letters to the Department of Veterans Affairs (VA), the Office of Inspector General of Veterans Affairs (OIG VA), and the Securities and Exchange Commission (SEC) requesting answers to pressing questions no later than April 16.
-The letters request information about how much the VA knew about a possible failure to disclose a critical conflict of interest by Chairman Bouge, the head of the VBA.
+The letters request information about how much the VA knew about a possible failure to disclose a critical conflict of interest by Charmain Bogue, the Executive Director of the VBA’s Education Service at the time.
 The letters also ask that the VA commit to being more responsive to Freedom of Information Act (FOIA) requests in the future.

-Whistleblowers have alleged that Chairman Bouge did not disclose that her husband, Barrett Bouge, was “engaged in employment and consulting arrangements for companies with business before her,” which may have resulted in an ethical breach.
-The whistleblowers allege that in February of 2018, VA ethics lawyers reported that Chairman Bouge should recuse herself from dealings with companies that her husband was involved in.
-One of Grassley’s most pressing questions asks if she recused herself, and if she didn’t, why not?
+Grassley’s inquiry was triggered by whistleblower allegations claiming that Charmain Bogue did not disclose that her husband, Barret Bogue, was “engaged in employment and consulting arrangements for companies with business before her,” which may have resulted in an ethical breach.
+Whistleblowers allege that in February of 2018, VA ethics lawyers reported that Charmain Bogue should recuse herself from dealings with companies that her husband was involved in.
+One of Grassley’s most pressing questions in his letters asks if she recused herself, and if she didn’t, why not?

-Barrett Bouge serves as a Senior Communication Advisor for the Veterans Education Success (VES), an outside interest group that pushed for the VA to limit veterans’ abilities to use GI bill benefits to pay tuition at some colleges.
-Whistleblowers allege that Chairman Bouge failed to disclose her husband’s ethically compromising position in mandatory ethics paperwork.
+During the time period for which Grassley’s letters request information, Barret Bogue served as a Senior Communication Advisor for the Veterans Education Success (VES), an outside interest group that pushed for the VA to limit veterans’ abilities to use GI bill benefits to pay tuition at certain colleges that were suspected of violating regulations governing for-profit college advertising practices.
+The whistleblowers allege that Charmain Bogue failed to disclose her husband’s ethically compromising position in mandatory ethics paperwork.

 In July 2020, the VA decided not to enact the threatened restrictions on the use of GI bill money.
-But the $800 million was already gone, and couldn’t be recovered by individual investors.
+But the lawsuit states that the $800 million was already gone, and couldn’t be recovered by individual investors.
 For these possible damages to potentially thousands of American investors, Grassley is requesting further information that may prove that the information was intentionally leaked by individuals or organizations that could have profited greatly from such a predictable movement of Perdoceo’s stock value.
 Any government decisions or information about what the government may plan to do with publicly traded companies can be hugely valuable to those in a position to take advantage of it.
-If elements of the VA did allow this information to be leaked, or even worse, intentionally leaked it, it would be a massively damaging case of insider trading.
+Grassley’s letter states that if elements of the VA did allow this information to be leaked, or even worse, intentionally leaked it, it could be a massively damaging case of insider trading.

-This battery of serious allegations all stem from disclosures made by unnamed whistleblowers at the VA who are risking their careers to inform the public about wrongdoing in one of the federal government’s highest-funded departments.
-Grassley’s prompt attention to these allegations is commendable, as he is using his platform as a Senator and a member of the Senate Judiciary Committee to elevate and expedite these concerns.
+This battery of serious allegations all stem from disclosures made by unnamed whistleblowers at the VA.
 In all of his letters, Grassley has requested responses to his concerns by April 16.